MarKo7s/Swept_source_trigger_interferometer-/README.md

 Example of communication: in trigger_example.ipynb

 NOTE: Baudrate of the serial port is already configured to 115200bps, when trigger object is created just pass the COM used.

+For more info refer to PhD thesis ... (whenever avaliable)